TobiaszCudnik/asyncmachine/Readme.md

 -- transition can cancel a change of the state
 - states definitions in OO manner
 - state relations: blocks, implies, requires, depends
-- transitions transitions (mnethods) in OO manner (prototype-level) -- ::A_enter, ::A_B, ::any_A, etc
+- state transitions (methods) in OO manner (prototype-level) -- ::A_enter, ::A_B, ::any_A, etc
-- transitions exposed as an event emitter
+- transitions exposed via an event emitter
 -- with sub events (superEvent.subEvent)
 - promises support for deferred state changes (multiplexing)
+- logging system for free
 - mixin support
 - written in TypeScript
 - lots of tests (in Coffee)